 Our Experience and Commitment

 As an active cyclist, STP veteran and Cascade Bicycle Club member, Ken Selander, Jr. knows how enjoyable a bike ride can be.
-Ken also knows the very real dangers that Washington cyclists face and the types of injuries caused by a car-bike collisions.
+Ken also knows the very real dangers that Washington cyclists face and the types of injuries caused by car-bike collisions.
 Having successfully represented countless bicyclists, Ken offers skilled representation in your claim with insurance companies.
 Each case is handled on an individual basis, and your questions and concerns will be responded to promptly.
 Please contact us for a confidential and free evaluation of your case from an experienced Seattle bicycle accident attorney.

 How do I pay for your services?